NREL/EnergyPlusRegressionTool/README.md

 ## Testing

-Very little automated testing has been done, but will be added, to ensure it runs properly.
+Very little automated testing has been done, but it will be added, to ensure it runs properly.
 Meaningless as they are, the existing "unit tests" are run by [Travis](https://travis-ci.org/NREL/EnergyPlusRegressionTool).